 - Fill a pint glass with crushed ice.

-- Top it off with lemon-lime soda (might not need the full amount).
+- Top it off with the 3 ounces lemon-lime soda or sparkling water** (might not need the full amount).
+Using a stir stick, give it a quick whirl.

-- Garnish with an orange wedge and/or maraschino cherry.
+- Garnish with orange wedges or maraschino cherry for garnish.

 Video